carmaa/inception/README.md

     cd inception
     ./setup.py install

-The setup script should be able to
+The setup script should be able to install dependencies if you have `pip` installed.

 General usage
 -------------